Peter Davison: 1984–present

-After Davison left Doctor Who in 1984, he immediately landed a role in Anna of the Five Towns, a period drama.
+After Davison left Doctor Who in 1984, he took a role in Anna of the Five Towns, a period drama.
 In 1985, he appeared in an All Creatures Great and Small Christmas special, and a feature-length episode of the American show Magnum, P.I. ("Deja Vu"), set in the UK.
 Davison played Dr Stephen Daker, the central character in A Very Peculiar Practice (1986–88).
 Written by Andrew Davies, it concerns a university's health centre; Daker is the centre's only effective physician.
 The black comedy-drama ran for two series and had a sequel with A Very Polish Practice in 1992, a television film mainly set in a post-communist Polish hospital.
 In 1986 he appeared as Lance Fortescue in an episode of the BBC's Miss Marple ("A Pocketful of Rye").

 Davison reprised his role as Tristan Farnon in four more series of All Creatures Great and Small between 1988 and 1990, although he was absent from 24 episodes of the final three to play the lead in Campion, a series based on the period whodunnits of Margery Allingham.
 He appeared in the sitcoms Fiddlers Three for ITV in 1991, and Ain't Misbehavin' in 1993 and 1995.
 He played Jim Huxtable in the 1993 TV movie Harnessing Peacocks, based on the novel by Mary Wesley.

-In 1994, he provided the voice of Mole in The Wind in the Willows animated special Mole's Christmas.
+In 1994, Davison provided the voice of Mole in The Wind in the Willows animated special Mole's Christmas.
 He also appeared as a doctor in Heartbeat episode "A Bird in the Hand", and played Squire Gordon in the 1994 film of Black Beauty.

-Davison presented Heavenly Bodies, a six-part series about astronomy broadcast on BBC1 in 1995.
-This led to him being featured on the cover of Practical Astronomy magazine.

-He guest starred in the sixth episode of the crime drama Jonathan Creek in 1998 as the son-in-law of a horror writer who was shot dead on Halloween.
+Davison presented Heavenly Bodies, a six-part series about astronomy (1995).
+Davison guest starred in the sixth episode of the crime drama Jonathan Creek in 1998 as the son-in-law of a horror writer who was shot dead on Halloween.
 The following year he played the outgoing head teacher in the television series Hope and Glory, and appeared in Parting Shots, the last film to be directed by Michael Winner.